mvalim165/mvalim165.github.io/index.md

 ---

 ## Introduction
 There has been a decrease in cycling accidents in Helsinki, as shown by the following graph.
 The data only includes accidents reported to the police, so the data is far from comprehensive.
-The absolute values are to be taken with a grain of salt but the the overall trend is so stark that it is feer to assume that the city has become more safe – at least in some way – for cyclists.
+The absolute values are to be taken with a grain of salt but the the overall trend is so stark that it is fair to assume that the city has become more safe – at least in some way – for cyclists.
 Though as shown in the smaller plots on the right, the number of lethal accidents varies from 0–2 throughout the years.
 These severe accidents are all included in the data.
 <iframe src="/Reported_cycling_accidents_in_Helsinki.png" width="1400" height="850" frameborder="0"></iframe>

-These number made as ask questions about what has changed through out the years.
-The accident numbers are obviously strongly influenced by the amount of people biking.
-Again, the cyclist numbers are difficult to capture and again influenced by several factors besides safety, e.g. how cycling compares to other means of tranport (walking, public transport).
+The accident numbers are obviously strongly influenced by the amount of people cycling.
+However those numbers are difficult to capture and again influenced by several factors besides safety, e.g. how cycling compares to other means of tranport (walking, public transport).
 To investigate the decrease in accident numbers, we looked into several datasets.
 Information on the reachability of public transport stations was available from years 2015 and 2022, thus these two years are studied.
 To assess the cyclist numbers, we present analysis based on automatic traffic counters as well as synthesis from bi-annual barometer questionnaires.
 The closest years available where 2016 and 2022.
 From the same questionnaires, we could also extract citizen insights on public transport and safety in relation to cycling.

 ## Public transport and light traffic in 2016 and 2022